droy312/hacktoberfest_2022_flutter_opensource_project/README.md

-# Hacktober Fest 2022 Flutter Open Source Project
+# Hacktober Fest 2022 Flutter Open Source Project.

 This is an open source flutter project for begineers who want to contribute and explore the world of open source